canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 </details>

 Cutout animation is one of the oldest styles of animation, involving moving and replacing paper cutouts in stop motion.
 It's one of the oldest styles of animation, with notable examples including [<cite>The Adventures of Prince Achmed</cite>](https://en.wikipedia.org/wiki/The_Adventures_of_Prince_Achmed) by Lotte Reiniger, and the famous work of Soviet animators like Yuri Norstein (<cite>Hedgehog in the Fog</cite>, <cite>Tale of Tales</cite>), who even today labours on his forty-year magnum opus <cite>The Overcoat</cite>.
-In modern times, it's associated with the incredibly stylish duo [Gekidan Inu Curry](https://en.wikipedia.org/wiki/Gekidan_Inu_Curry), whose cutout collage style gave the witches in <cite>Madoka</cite> incredibly unsettling effect.
+In modern times, you might know of the incredibly stylish duo [Gekidan Inu Curry](https://en.wikipedia.org/wiki/Gekidan_Inu_Curry), whose cutout collage style gave the witches in <cite>Madoka</cite> incredibly unsettling effect.
+Or maybe you just think of <cite>South Park</cite>.
+It's a versatile method!

 Our film took inspiration for this, but in Blender.
 I wanted to generally give the impression that the whole film would be running a mechanical theatre, one made with everyday materials like cardboard, foil and small light bulbs.
 Some of the motions in the film would be impossible to do with a mechanism (mainly the part where the Little Witch flies around!), so I imagine they were done with stop motion and the supporting armature painted out.
 But mostly... *mostly* we kept to this idea!